6 Reasons Why Bodybuilding Fails as A Sport

 Do we really need to even go over this one?
 This is what I would consider the most obvious of the bodybuilding fails.
 Of course, there are many professional athletes in the NFL, NBA, MLB, MMA, NHL, etc. (heck, look at the PGA and Tiger Woods) who use performance enhancing drugs—yet most people consider bodybuilding the most abusive.
 While they may be correct, if you look at the overall number of professional athletes using drugs (at least those who get caught), in the grand scheme of things, the total number of bodybuilders is low compared to athletes in other professional organizations as there are way more of them out there.
 The number of bodybuilders competing doesn’t even compare to the number of football, baseball, or basketball players.

 Bodybuilders might be using more specialized drugs that deal with testosterone and muscle growth, but again, other athletes are still using steroids and other drugs to help improve their recovery.
+Many consider this a reason bodybuilding fails as a sport.
 It’s literally all the same since a drug is a drug and is treated as such.
 People just perceive bodybuilders to be worse since you can see a drastic difference in musculature when compared to mainstream athletes we are used to seeing on television.

 2.)
 Subjectivity